tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 * SLH-DSA-256S-SHAKE
 * SLH-DSA-256F-SHAKE

 SLH-DSA does not introduce a new hardness assumption beyond those inherent to the underlying hash functions.
 It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme in the face of a CRQC.
-While attacks on lattice-based schemes like ML-DSA are currently hypothetical at the time of writing this document, such attacks, if realized, could compromise their security.
+While attacks on lattice-based schemes like ML-DSA are hypothetical as of 2026, such attacks, if realized, could compromise their security.
 SLH-DSA would remain unaffected by these attacks due to its distinct mathematical foundations.
 This ensures the continued security of systems and protocols that utilize SLH-DSA for digital signatures.

 The DER encodings of the AlgorithmIdentifier objects for each SLH-DSA variant are listed in {{ASN}}.